-Here are 4 steps to help you deal with your fear:
+Here are 4 steps to help you follow your heart:

 1. BECOME AWARE

 Whatever you fear most in your life right now go there first.
 This is where your soul is calling you to go forth for your personal transformation.
 Be specific and get to know what your fear is all about.
 Face your fear head on, and don’t be afraid of it.
 Once you’ve become specific with your fear, ask yourself, “What would I like to happen?”
 You want to bring your fear out of the darkness and into the light.
-Once you have recognized your main fear, call upon God/angels/your higher self, to help you release these blocks & transmute them into courage & confidence.
+Once you’ve recognised your main fear, call upon your spiritual support system to help you release these blocks & transmute them into courage & confidence.

 Journaling is a great way to process fear and kick anxiety out of your body – which stems from the mind.
 There is some magic when your pen hits the paper – it’s like your spirit and mind become one.
 By simply writing out your fears you will feel better.
 If you don’t like to write it out, you can also type it out on your computer or phone in your notes.
 The point is to move these thoughts out of your body & replace them with empowering & uplifting ones.

 Talk through your fears either with a trusted friend/partner or seek professional help from a therapist or a coach that can help you.
 By stating your fears out loud to someone, you’ll feel so much better as they no longer have power over you.
 You will then feel empowered to shift your focus off of what you don’t want & more toward what you do want.
 As the saying goes “Energy flows where attention goes.”
-So place your attention on what you want your life to look like – love or fear?
+So place your attention on what you want your life to look like.